 Visit Bhutan, the ‘Land of the Thunder Dragon’.
 A Himalayan kingdom nestled deep amidst the high Himalayan mountains is a unique destination.
-Isolated from the outside world for centuries, this fascinating country was once known as Shangri La, the hidden kingdom.
+Isolated from the outside world for centuries, this fascinating country was known as Shangri La, the hidden kingdom.

 Take a journey to this mystical country and experience a rich and vibrant Vajrayana Buddhist culture.
 Observe the unique native customs and traditions.
-Step into centuries old sacred Buddhist monasteries and interact with the learned monks.
+Step into centuries-old sacred Buddhist monasteries and interact with the learned monks.
 Enter the lush jungles and explore the wildlife.
 Hike to monasteries built atop ridges and cliff sides.
 Take part in monastic festivals and dance with the masked dancers.
 Walk along the decorated corridors of old palaces and gaze at verdant valleys from ancient fortresses built by Bhutanese kings.
-Share a meal with a farming family and discover what makes Bhutan the country with the highest ‘gross happiness index’.
+Share a meal with a farming family and discover what makes Bhutan the country with the highest ‘gross happiness index'.

-To explore the whole the country it would take you at least a month or two.
+To explore the whole country would take you at least a month or two.
 But if you want to experience only the major cultural highlights you need at least 5 days for Bhutan Cultural Tour.
 If you want to experience trekking, you will need at least a week or two.

 I am Werner Berger and my "claim to fame" is probably best defined as being in the Guinness Book of World Records as the oldest person in the world to have climbed the highest mountain on each of the seven continents, including Mt.
 Everest.

 Little did I know my life was to change forever on my first trek into the Himalaya in 1992 at age 55.
 It was the beginning and just a matter time before I realized I could combine my leadership and climbing skills to create a program in which people could explore their own possibilities.